givingjar/blog.givingjar.org/_posts/2016-12-07-charity-spotlight-child-and-family-charities.md

 ## Origin Story

-American society went through many changes in the early 20th century that had a major impact on families.
-Industrialization meant households no longer had to grow their own food, which meant families could pursue better education and new jobs by moving to the city.
+American society went through many changes in the early 20th century that impacted families.
+For example, many households no longer had to grow their own food, which freed them to pursue better education and new jobs by moving to the city.

-This may seem typical by today's standard, but at the time these were big changes for a lot of people.
-Not always good changes, either.
-Over one hundred years and so many generations ago, poverty was rising.
-Unemployment was rising.
-Crime was rising.
-Child labor was rising.
-Families and children suffered.
-As a result, many people sought social reform.
+This may seem typical by today's standard, but at the time these were big changes and with detrimental side-effects.
+Poverty, unemployment, crime, and child labor were all rising.
+Many families and children suffered and as a result, many people sought social reform.

-In 1911, one such group&mdash;a branch of the Michigan Children's Aid Society&mdash;was formed to protect families in need and give all children the opportunity to flourish and be loved.
+In 1911, a branch of the Michigan Children's Aid Society was formed to protect families in need and give all children the opportunity to flourish and be loved.

+Today, that branch is a nonprofit known as [Child and Family Charities][1].
+Their mission is much the same, but they have evolved with the needs of Michigan families.
+If a kid or family needs help, Child and Family Charities wants to be there for them.

 ![][7]

 ## Today

-Today, that group is known as [Child and Family Charities][1].
-Their mission has changed very little, but the ways in which they help are continuously adapting to the needs of Michigan families.
-If a kid or family member needs help, Child and Family Charities wants to be there for them.

-Many of Child and Family's services are designed to prevent crises and break families from dangerous cycles.
-They provide [at-risk families access][2] to food, clothing, childcare, and other community resources, including [Medicaid assistance][3].
-[Screening services][5] help families identify and address issues such as mental or physical health, [truancy][4], relationships, and safety concerns before they become worse.
+Many of Child and Family's services help to prevent crises and break families from dangerous cycles.
+They help families secure [food, clothing, and childcare][2] and provide [Medicaid assistance][3].
+[Screening services][5] also help families address issues with mental or physical health, [truancy][4], relationships, and safety before they become worse.

-Other services are intended to provide teens with whatever support they might need.
-That may be [mental health counseling][7], [substance abuse treatment][8], a [crisis hotline][9] (877-833-3689), or a [safe space][6] for LGBTQ youth that is free from bullying.
-Child and Family Charities also tries to reach teens on the [street][10] and provide [therapy][11], tutoring, [shelter][12], or [pregnancy and parenting services][13] when needed.
+Other services are intended to provide direct support to teens.
+That includes mental health [counseling][7], substance abuse [treatment][8], a [crisis hotline][9] (877-833-3689), and a [safe space][6] for LGBTQ youth.
+Child and Family Charities also reaches teens on the [street][10] and provides tutoring, [therapy][11], [shelter][12], and [pregnancy/parenting services][13].

-Child and Family Charities also provides a comprehensive system of support for [foster care][14].
-This includes [supportive visitation][15], [foster counseling][16] for parents and children, and [adoption services][17].
+Child and Family Charities also provides a comprehensive [foster care][14] program that offers [supportive visitation][15], [foster counseling][16], and [adoption services][17].

 ![][2]